Rice Memorial High School: History

 Rice Memorial High School was opened on February 1, 1959 by Bishop Robert Joyce.
 Previous to this the school was known as Cathedral High School, which had been founded in 1917, and was located in Burlington, Vermont.
 Rice Memorial High School was built to replace the decaying building of Cathedral High School.
 On the day it became Rice Memorial High School, 900 students marched from the old Cathedral High School to the new high school.
 The school equally recognizes the graduates of both schools, Cathedral/Rice, as a "joint" alumni.

 Boys' basketball had a 54-6 record from the fall season of 2007 through January 2009.
 Its only losses were to Burlington High School.
 Burlington's only loss since the 2007 season had been to Rice, in the 2009 State Championship They played Burlington High School in consecutive seasons, 2007–09, for the Vermont State Division I championship's, winning in 2007-09.
 From 2007-14, the boys' basketball team played in 7 out of 8 finals, winning 5 state titles.

 In 2009, a fire caused damage to the gymnasium.

 Academic

 The school is accredited by the New England Association of Schools and Colleges.

 Students

 The student body has approximately 400 students, approximately 2/3 of whom are Catholic.
 21 courses are offered in the Honors and Advanced Placement programs.
 In 2006, 64% of students scored 3 or higher on Advanced Placement exams.
-The average SAT score is 1799.
 96% of students are accepted into four-year colleges.